openkim/developer-platform/docker/config/instructions/README.txt

      (2) import/export a local database using the mongdo db extended json format (3) restore/dump a local database using the bson (binary json) format

-    The local mongo database is stored at /pipeline/db/
+    The local mongo database is stored at /pipeline/db/ by default

     NOTE: The `kimitems` and `kimgenie` utilities will always perform their queries to the remote OpenKIM database, even if you are using a local database.